larryTheCoder/php-grpc-library/README.md

     // Perform operations on $message, will be called multiple times.
 });
 ```

 However, for synchronous operation. it is *required* to start another `onStreamNext` call after receiving a message
 from the server.
-In other words, the previous callback will not be reused to consume the next message.
+In other word, the previous callback will not be reused to consume the next message.
 The behaviour for
-this method is different from an asynchronous operations is because of how synchronous operations work.
+this method is different from an asynchronous operations because of how synchronous operations work.

 Since the working thread will be blocked, having `onStreamNext` to handle multiple messages from the server will prevent
 other tasks from running.
-Since PHP is mostly consists of a single-thread that executes tasks, the option to wait for message
+PHP is mostly consists of a single-thread that executes tasks, the option to wait for message
 to be consumed from the server is very limited.

-Therefore, developers will have to properly implement all `ServerCallInterface` based on their requirements.
+Therefore, developers will have to properly implement on how messages will be consumed to all `ServerCallInterface`
+based on their requirements.

 ```php
 import Grpc\Status\RpcCallStatus;